-An abortion performed by a medical doctor or clinical nurse specialist today is a typically safe and a routine procedure.
-Before abortion became legalized in the US, there was no regulation or standard-of-care.
-Illegal abortions were expensive, painful and there was a high risk of infection because of unclean conditions and lack of follow-up care.
-Now abortions are performed in safe, clean offices with a staff of medical professionals who also provide counseling and after-care.
+Yes.
+An abortion is typically a safe and routine procedure.
+Before abortion became legal in the US, there were no regulations to ensure a safe standard-of-care.
+Illegal abortions were expensive, painful, and there was a high risk of infection because of unclean conditions and lack of follow-up care.
+Now, abortions in the U.S. are performed in safe, clean offices with a staff of medical professionals who also provide counseling and after-care.

 Where can I get an abortion?

 - Ask your healthcare provider for a list of names

 - Go to your state’s NARAL website for a list of clinics

 There are some facilities that may seem like they provide abortions, but actually do not; their mission is to keep you from getting an abortion.
 So make sure you do your research and check whether the clinic you have chosen is giving you the counseling and access to abortion and contraception services that you want.

 Many health insurances cover abortion.
 If you’re not sure, ask when you book your appointment and double check with your insurance company by calling the number on the back of the card.